-The item "Other receivables from Group companies" refers for €433 thousand to the receivable from the subsidiary Zago S.p.A., which accrued a tax gain for IRES purposes that the Company used, as part of the National Tax Consolidation, to offset tax losses of other companies.
+The item "Other receivables from Group companies" refers for $\in$ 514 thousand to the receivable from the subsidiary Zago S.p.A., which accrued a tax gain for IRES purposes that the Company used, as part of the National Tax Consolidation, to offset tax losses of other companies.

-The balance relating to "Advances, prepayments and sundry receivables from suppliers" at December 31, 2022 mainly refers for about €1,023 thousand to advances already paid for the main industry trade shows to be held in the first months of 2022, such as those in Dusseldorf.
-The balance also includes several insurance indemnities requested during the current year, which will be paid in the following months, in addition to advances paid to suppliers for services that have not yet been completed or work progress payments for goods not yet delivered.
+The balance relating to "Advances, prepayments and sundry receivables from suppliers" as at December 31, 2023 mainly refers for €14.25 million to the advance payment for the acquisition of an additional 30,000 square meters adjacent to the San Vitale Shipyard, bringing the entire new production area in Ravenna to approximately 100,000 square meters to produce the Made-to-measure, Composite and sail segments of the Ferretti Yachts and Wally brands.
+This latest acquisition is equivalent a further increases the Group's production capacity by 10%.
+In the second half of January, Ferretti SpA executed the sale agreement.
+The balance also includes about €777 thousand of advances already paid for the main industry trade shows to be held in the first months of 2023, such as those in Dusseldorf and Miami and several insurance indemnities requested during the current year, which will be paid in the following months, in addition to advances paid to suppliers for services that have not yet been completed or work progress payments for goods not yet delivered.

-As at December 31, 2022 the impairment loss provision for the other receivable was assessed to be minimal.
+As at December 31, 2023 the impairment loss provision for the other receivable was assessed to be minimal.